 We collect Sensitive Data about you on our Risk Acknowledgement and Disclaimers that are required before you can take part in any of our sessions.
 Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences.

-When you book a Lasergaming session with us, you will be asked to read and sign a Risk Acknowledgement and Disclaimer for the activity, providing sensitive data like your name, health information, age, allergies, dietary requirements and signature.
+When you book a Lasergaming session with us, you will be asked to read and sign online waiver forms for the activity, providing sensitive data like your name, health information, age, allergies, dietary requirements and signature.
 A parent, guardian or carer must sign for each child under 18 years of age that are taking part.